-FIG. 6 is a diagrammatic view of an embodiment of the 55 invention mapping a 2-dimensional touch pattern to a 1-dimensional haptic device.
+FIG. 6 is a diagrammatic view of an embodiment of the 65 invention mapping a 2-dimensional touch pattern to a 1-dimensional haptic device.

 FIG. 7 is a diagrammatic view of an embodiment of the invention's high-efficiency communication pathway between local touch senders and remote haptic recipients.
-60 recipient that both feels the touch pattern and sees a virtual object imposing the tactile sensation.